luqmansungkar/slate/source/includes/_intro.md

 This documentation will be updated everytime there is a change or if there is a new endpoint introduced.
 Every change will be documented in the [changelog section](#changelog).

-I try to make this API and documentation to be as easy as possible and pleasing to the developer trying to implement this API.
+I try to make this API and documentation to be as easy as possible and pleasing for the developer trying to implement this API.
 So if you have a suggestion or correction, feel free to send me an email at [luqman@flip.id](mailto:luqman@flip.id)